rimapaulione/authJWT/README.md

 To get started with this project, you will need to have the following installed on your local machine:
 * JDK 17+
 * Maven 3+
   Ensure PostgreSQL is running locally and update application.yml with your database credentials.
+Command: mvn spring-boot:run

-Also you can run the application using Docker Compose: comand: docker-compose up --build
+Also you can run the application using Docker Compose: command: docker-compose up --build

 -> The application will be available at http://localhost:8080.